DevMahbubHussain/WordPress-Coding-Standard-Starter/README.md

-# WordPress Code Examples Starter
+# WordPress Project  Starter Package

 This template repository is pre-configured to provide all of the tools to format code to match the WordPress coding standards.